-BRMC shall refer any specific transaction to the BOD if BOD-level deliberation and approval is desirable.
+BRMC shall refer any specific transaction to the BOD if BOD-level deliberation and approval is required.

-The BAC assists the BOD in fulfilling its role on overseeing internal control systems and processes.
-BAC also reviews the reports submitted by external auditors to Management in connection with the annual audit as well as the recommendations made by regulatory bodies on risk management and internal control.
+The BAC assists the BOD in fulfilling its roles on overseeing internal control systems and compliance processes.
+BAC reviews and evaluates the appropriateness of the Bank's control culture, effectiveness of risk management and internal control system, which including financial, operational and compliance controls, and risk management matters that may have a significant impact to the Bank's financial standing and reputation.
+BAC also reviews the whistleblowing arrangements for the Bank's employees and other stakeholders who, in confidence, raise concerns about possible improprieties in financial reporting, internal control or other matters.
+In addition, BAC also reviews the reports submitted by external auditors to Management in connection with the annual audit as well as the recommendations made by regulatory bodies on risk management and internal control.